rishi27nukala/Named_Entity_Recognition_NLP/README.md

 We used Python and spaCy to extract named entities from a text, and then visualized the results using HTML.
 The file example.html contains the output showing entities directly in the browser.

-## 🔍 What’s Inside

-example.html: This file shows the final NER results with highlighted entities.
-For instance, the word "America" is detected as a geographical location (GPE - Geo-Political Entity).

-The HTML was generated using a Python script with spaCy's built-in displacy visualizer.

 ## What is NER?

 NER (Named Entity Recognition) is a part of NLP (Natural Language Processing) that identifies specific kinds of words in a sentence, such as: